microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/endpoints.rst

         ..  seealso::
             `DateTime.Ticks Property <https://msdn.microsoft.com/en-us/library/cc319699.aspx>`_

+    :resheader Content-Type:
+        This header should be set to a value appropriate to the type of data being included in the response.
+For example, when responding to a WOPI request with JSON-encoded data in the response body, the :http:header:`Content-Type` header should be set to ``application/json``.
+WOPI clients such as Office Online may ignore a response with a :http:header:`Content-Type` header that does not match the expected type.

     :resheader X-WOPI-HostEndpoint:
         A **string** used to indicate the endpoint of the WOPI host handling the request.
 This is analogous to the **X-WOPI-AppEndpoint** request header and is typically used to indicate geographic location, datacenter, etc.